deqode/dq-vault/README.md

     $ vault write auth/userpass/users/appserver password=secret policies=application
   ```
 We then give these credentials to the application server, who will use this username and password to login into vault.
 Note that anyone logged in by this method will have capabilities defined by the application policy.

+We can easily create multiple user login credentials for different application servers.

 # PART 2:- USING VAULT